isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution92.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Probing System

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Marine & Offshore for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Equipment must meet the following specifications:
-1. Work Piece & Tool Setting Probe:
-- Approach Directions: +/-x, +/-y, -z
-- Repeatability: <=1um 2sigma

-2. Software: Program probe measurement pathway, provide reports, generate QC issue alerts

-3. Implementation: Probe and software configuration and training
+General M&O Equipment

 ### Contact Information
 N.A.